greg-raven/Impeachment-Chronicles/_posts/2021-01-10-aoc-calls-for-trump-to-be-impeached-we-came-close-to-half-of-the-house-nearly-dying.md

 ---
-title: 'AOC calls for Trump to be impeached — 'We came close to half of the House nearly dying''
+title: "AOC calls for Trump to be impeached — 'We came close to half of the House nearly dying'"
 layout: post
 author:
 - James Samson